-The EU’s revised Markets in Financial Instruments Directive (MiFID) and Markets in Financial Instruments Regulation (together MiFID II) will go-live on 3 January 2018.
+The EU's revised Markets in Financial Instruments Directive (MiFID) and Markets in Financial Instruments Regulation (together MiFID II) came into effect on 3 January 2018.
 MiFID II seeks to make financial markets in Europe more resilient, transparent and investor-friendly and is part of a number of measures enacted in response to the financial crisis.
-These include the European Markets Infrastructure Regulation (EMIR), which seeks to make the EU’s OTC derivative market safer, and the Securities Transactions Regulation (SFTR) which seeks to regulate the EU’s shadow-banking sector.
+These include the European Markets Infrastructure Regulation (EMIR), which seeks to make the EU's OTC derivative market safer, and the Securities Transactions Regulation (SFTR) which seeks to regulate the EU's shadow-banking sector.

 In October 2011, the European Commission tabled proposals to revise the Markets in Financial Instruments Directive (MiFID II) with the aim of making financial markets more efficient, resilient and transparent, and to strengthen the protection of investors.
 On 14 January 2014, an agreement in principle was reached by the European Parliament and the Council on updated rules for MiFID II.